FrancescoCheema/Real-time-Gitops-Dashboard/README.md

 # Real-Time GitOps Dashboard

 A fully containerized observability platform for monitoring GitHub push activity in real time.
-This project leverages **Flask**, **Prometheus**, and **Grafana** to expose and visualize repository events.
+This project leverages Flask, Prometheus, and Grafana to expose and visualize repository events.

 ---